benswift/benswift.github.io/_livecoding/2014-09-30-ap-sessions.md

 ---

 The AP sessions weren't a normal gig.
-They were a series of livecoding gigs I performed in 2014 as part of my student [Arrian Purcell's](http://arrianpurcell.com) research project: *Visualising a Live Coding Arts Process*.
-Arrian developed a bunch of visualisation techniques (in Extempore) to use in a livecoding performance.
+They were a series of livecoding gigs I performed in 2014 as part of my student [Ari Purcell's](http://arrianpurcell.com) research project: *Visualising a Live Coding Arts Process*.
+Ari developed a bunch of visualisation techniques (in Extempore) to use in a livecoding performance.
 They weren't just cool VJ visuals, they were designed to be overlaid on top of the code.